BeatriceVaienti/dsml_project/README.md

 | Accuracy   | 0.43               | 0.29                  | 0.31                   | 0.40                   |    0.37     |

+s
-In the next sections we will describe the models that we trained (Flaubert, CamemBERT, Neural Network) and the ensemble model that we built combining them.
+In the next sections we will describe the models that we trained (Flaubert, CamemBERT, Neural Network) and the ensemble models that we built to combine them.

 # 2. Flaubert / CamemBERT Model Training and Evaluation
 As a first step, we trained and evaluated two transformer models, CamemBERT and Flaubert, on the dataset.
 We used the Hugging Face library to load pre-trained models and fine-tune them on our dataset.
 Our approach supports using either the CamemBERT or Flaubert model, selectable via command line.